innofarah/dispatch/README.md

 > Note: these instructions are temporary and subject to change.

-Welcome to the instructions page for w3proof-dispatch!
+Welcome to the instructions page for Dispatch!

 ## Requirements